Friederike Grün: Biography

 Born in Mannheim, Grün studied singing in her native city with Hofkapellmeister Vincenz Lachner.
 She began her career as a member of the opera chorus at the Nationaltheater Mannheim in 1857.
 In the early 1860s, she began appearing as a soloist at the house.
-In 1862, she was committed to the Oper Frankfurt and from 1863–1864 she sang at the Oper der Stadt Köln.
-She was a member of the opera house in Kassel in 1864–1866 and she was a principal artist at the Berlin State Opera from 1866–1869.
+In 1862, she was committed to the Oper Frankfurt and from 1863 to 1864 she sang at the Oper der Stadt Köln.
+She was a member of the opera house in Kassel in 1864–1866 and she was a principal artist at the Berlin State Opera from 1866 to 1869.

-After further studies with Francesco Lamperti in Milan, Grün sang at the Staatsoper Stuttgart from 1870–1871.
+After further studies with Francesco Lamperti in Milan, Grün sang at the Staatsoper Stuttgart from 1870 to 1871.
 In 1872, she gave successful performances at the Vienna State Opera and the Nationaltheater Mannheim.
 In 1873 she was committed to the Teatro Comunale di Bologna where she portrayed Elisabeth in the Italian premiere of Wagner's Tannhäuser.
-After further appearances in Frankfurt and Mannheim, Grün was committed to the opera house in Coburg from 1875–1877.
+After further appearances in Frankfurt and Mannheim, Grün was committed to the opera house in Coburg from 1875 to 1877.

 Richard Wagner had heard Grün perform in operas in Frankfurt and Mannheim and admired her abilities.
 He invited her to take part in the inaugural Bayreuth Festival in 1876 in the first presentation of the complete Ring Cycle.
-She premiered the role of the third Norn in Götterdämmerung on August 17, 1876 and portrayed the role of Fricka in Die Walküre on August 14, 1876.
+She premiered the role of the third Norn in Götterdämmerung on August 17, 1876, and portrayed the role of Fricka in Die Walküre on August 14, 1876.
 The following year she sang in concerts in London under Wagner's baton.